 Now the bad news.

-Early afternoon, we went to find them and – the calf was gone!
+Early afternoon, we went to find them and - the newborn calf was gone!
 No, I am not kidding.
 He was nowhere to be found.
-We scoured the pasture looking in, around and under each patch of cat’s claw thicket.
+We scoured the pasture looking in, around and under each patch of cat's claw thicket.
 NO calf!

 Even Margie was looking and lowing - NO calf!